-Consider your planting needs when coming up with ideas for a lean-to greenhouse.
+Consider your planting needs when coming up with ideas for a wall greenhouse.
 Starting dozens of tomatoes, peppers and squash early in the season every year might call for a southern exposure to capture as much light as possible, but if you’re going to use the space to grow and develop strains of orchids, a northern exposure is what you’ll be looking for.
 Consider how much planting room you have outdoors when you plan the amount of floor space you need.

 Ideas for a Lean-To Greenhouse

 Lean-to greenhouse plants don’t all have to be those destined for the garden later in the year.
 Many greenhouses are home to plants that will never leave their perfect environment.
 Consider using a portion of the greenhouse for seating, just to enjoy the constant tropical ambiance.

 Make the roof of the greenhouse at least 10 feet tall.
 This will give a nice airy feeling to the space, as well as allowing you to grow larger plants such as orange and palm trees.